 The purpose of U.S.-Israeli policy today is to punish the Palestinians for how they voted and to force Hamas to yield or to collapse its government.
 How does such a policy win hearts and minds for America?

 Terrorism has been described as waging war on innocents to break their political leaders.
 Is that not a fair description of what we are doing to the Palestinians?
 No wonder they hate us.

 Pat Buchanan has been an advisor to three presidents and has thrice sought the office.
-A founding panelist of four political television shows, he currently hosts MSNBC's daily news program, "Buchanan & Press" and appears on "The McLaughlin Group."
-He writes a nationally syndicated newspaper column and is the author of six books including the recent bestseller, The Death of the West, which sold over 200,000 copies.
+A founding panelist of four political television shows, he was a host on MSNBC's daily news program, "Buchanan & Press" and appears on "The McLaughlin Group."
+He writes a nationally syndicated newspaper column and is the author of six books, including the bestseller, The Death of the West, which sold over 200,000 copies.
 In 2002 Pat Buchanan founded The American Conservative with Scott McConnell and Taki Theodoracopulos.

 And Mr. Buchanan hit a bulls eye in this article, though I personally believe that these actions of the US government and its allies leads people to believe it is a war against Islam (look, after all, at who is being attacked in this "war on terror" - islamic countries).
 Dare I ask, why have we forgotten North Korea?

 I really would like to know why we have to continue aid to these people?
 We owe them aid, but they owe no one accountability for what THEY do??